Lexington Winter Invitational

 Doing all of this establishes perceptual dominance in my mind.
 All judges, even those who claim to be blank slates, subliminally take perceptual dominance into account on some level. -Hence their 'preferences'.
 For me, all other matters being equal, I am more likely to 'believe' the round story given by a debater who exhibits these skills.

 Have fun!
 Learn!
 "If you have fun and are learning, the winning will take care of itself"

 In absence of a reason not to do so, I default to policy-maker (though I do have some sympathy for hypothesis-testing).

 The above largely holds for my policy judging, though I am not as draconically anti-theory in policy as I am in LD because the time structure allows for bad theory to be exposed in a way not feasible in LD.

 I've judged it and coached it since the creation.

-Most of what I say under Lincoln-Douglas applies here- The differences OR key points are as follows.
+Most of what I say under Lincoln-Douglas applies here, regarding substance as well as theory/and Ks.
+The differences OR key points are as follows.

 1) I judge PF as an educated layperson- i.e. one who reads the paper but doesn't know the technicalities of debate lingo.

 As such your 'extend this" and "pull that" confuse me for the purposes of the round - I will ignore debate lingo unless you explain the argument itself.